- What key theories help managers understand the benefits and challenges of managing the diverse workforce?

 Social Identity Theory

-Social identity theory is another explanation of why diversity may have a negative outcome.
-Social identity theory suggests that when we first come into contact with others, we categorize them as belonging to an in-group (i.e., the same group as us) or an out-group (not belonging to our group).138 We tend to see members of our in-group as heterogeneous but out-group members as homogeneous.
+Social identity theory is another explanation of why diversity may be perceived as a negative outcome.
+Social identity theory suggests that when we first come into contact with others, we categorize them as belonging to an in-group (i.e., the same group as us) or an out-group (not belonging to our group).137 We tend to see members of our in-group as heterogeneous but out-group members as homogeneous.
 That is, we perceive out-group members as having similar attitudes, behaviors, and characteristics (i.e., fitting stereotypes).

 Based on schema theory, employees develop schemas about coworkers based on race, gender, and other diversity traits.
 They also form schemas about organizational policies, leadership, and work climates.
 Schemas formed can be positive or negative and will affect the attitudes and behaviors employees have toward one another.